hindu-comm/mail_stream_advaita-l/2017/10/Significance_of_Mula/344__Praveen_R._Bhat.md

 If there is such a view, it has been refuted by Bhashyakara in Chandogya 6th chapter, where he says that the person in deep sleep would become mukta in such a case [and thereby have no reason to wake up at all].

-​
-​
-​I'll let the Bhamati objections be, since all those are already answered in Naishkarymasiddhi.
+I'll let the Bhamati objections be, since all those are already answered in Naishkarymasiddhi.
 Although I subscribe to Vivarana, I have no issues with Bhamati, since I consider that both prakriyAs resolve doubts for those who have them, being very well convinced that all objections in either